Alisson Linhares

 ARMx: an ARMv7 emulator capable of generating RISC-V binary traces<code>

 • armx is a basic ARMv7 emulator used to test several ideas related to multi architecture binary translation.
 The emulator is capable of running ARM code on a Linux machine, as well as generating RISC-V translation traces.
-It is compatible with POSIX standard.
+It is compatible with the POSIX standard.

 • I conducted this study to analyze whether it would be viable to design a microcoded RISC-V chip capable of emulating ARMv7.